metayeti/YABS.js/README.md

 ### 5.1.
 Adding custom headers to scripts

-Sometimes we may want to add copyright information or other relevant information in the minified output scripts in the form of a commented header so the compiled JavaScript sources are not just minified source code, but contain a header with useful information.
+Sometimes we may want to add copyright information or other relevant information into the minified output scripts in the form of a commented header such that the compiled JavaScript sources are not just minified source code, but contain a header with useful information.

 To add a custom header to the output script, we can add a `"header"` entry to any individual `"sources"` entry.
 To do so, first we need to change the structure slightly by wrapping the listing into an object and referring to the script file with a `"file"` entry: